18F/development-guide/pages/recommended/libraries.md

 #### Cons
 - Has a confusing syntax for expressing HTML in it's API.
 - No ability to work without JavaScript.
-- Uses relative units for everything rather then percentages, making it very hard to make it work with other responsive elements.
+- Uses absolute units for everything rather then percentages, making it very hard to make it work with other responsive elements.
 - Tries to accomplish everything possible, which makes the API confusing.
 - Documentation on the API can be incomplete and hard to follow.